-If your lender forecloses on this property and the foreclosure does not cover the amount of unpaid balance on this loan, state law may protect you from liability for the unpaid balance.
+If your lender forecloses on this property and the foreclosure does not cover the amount of unpaid balance on this loan, state law does not protect you from liability for the unpaid balance.

+■ state law may protect you from liability for the unpaid balance.
 If you refinance or take on any additional debt on this property, you may lose this protection and have to pay any debt remaining even after foreclosure.
 You may want to consult a lawyer for more information.